Mailu/Mailu/INSTALL.md

 Other filesystems are supported such as *OverlayFS*.
 If you know what you are doing, you should go for it.

-Freeposte uses Docker port forwarding from the host to make services available to external users.
+Freeposte.io uses Docker port forwarding from the host to make services available to external users.
 First, your host should have a public IP address configured (see ``/etc/network/interfaces``) or your router should forward connections to its internal IP address.
 Due to spam problems and reputation services, it is highly recommended that you use a dedicated IP address for your mail server and that you have a dedicated hostname with forward and reverse DNS entries for this IP address.